blockcoders/nestjs-ethers/README.md

    * EthersModule will use the FallbackProvider to send multiple requests simultaneously.
    */
   useDefaultProvider?: boolean;

   /**
+   * Optional parameter if this option is true, EthersModule will disable
+   * the console.log in the ethers.js library.
+   */
+  disableEthersLogger?: boolean

+  /**
    * Optional parameter to associate a token name to EthersProvider,